-The hull number has been held not to be an essential part of the description of the vessel but only a means of labelling or identifying her (see Reardon Smith Line Ltd v Hansen-Tangen (The 'Diana Prosperity') (1976)).
+The hull number has been held not to be an essential part of the description of the vessel but only a means of labelling or identifying her (see Reardon Smith Line Ltd v Yngvar Hansen-Tangen (The Diana Prosperity) (1976)).
 So long as the reference fits the vessel in question and no other vessel could be referred to, the buyer cannot refuse to accept delivery simply because the hull number is different from that stated in the contract.

-However, the builder cannot unilaterally switch hull numbers between projects in an attempt to demonstrate performance of its obligations under a different shipbuilding contract as was made clear by the House of Lords in the Stocznia Gdanska case referred to in question 5.
+However, the builder cannot unilaterally switch hull numbers between projects in an attempt to demonstrate performance of its obligations under a different shipbuilding contract as was made clear by the House of Lords in Stocznia Gdanska SA v Latvian Shipping Co, Latreefer Inc and Others (1998).

-7 Deviation from description
+Deviation from description

-Do 'approximate' dimensions and description of the vessel allow the builder to deviate from the figure stated?
+7 Do 'approximate' dimensions and description of the vessel allow the builder to deviate from the figure stated?
 If so, what latitude does the builder have?

 The use of 'approximate' dimensions and descriptions is likely to imply that the builder has a small margin of leeway, but how much will be a question of fact to be decided by the relevant court or tribunal in light of the circumstances in which it is used and appropriate expert evidence.
-There is no absolute legal test: for example, in the context of a dispute concerning a vessel's warranted speed under a charter party, the Court of Appeal held that the margin provided by the word 'about' cannot be fixed as a matter of law (Arab Maritime Petroleum Transport Co v Luxor Trading Corporation and Geogas Enterprise SA (The 'Al Bida') (1986)).
+There is no absolute legal test: for example, in the context of a dispute concerning a vessel's warranted speed under a charter party, the Court of Appeal held that the margin provided by the word 'about' cannot be fixed as a matter of law (Arab Maritime Petroleum Transport Co v Luxor Trading Corporation and Geogas Enterprise SA (The Al Bida) (1986)).
 This is the kind of question that is often referred to as a mixed question of fact and law, as concluded at first instance in the same case.
 In the context of a shipbuilding contract, a cautious approach would be to proceed on the basis that the use of such a term simply allows the builder a margin up to the limits of normal construction tolerances for a vessel of the relevant type.

-8 Guaranteed standards of performance
+Guaranteed standards of performance

-May parties incorporate guaranteed standards of performance whose breach entitles the buyer to liquidated damages or rescission?
-Are there any trade standards for coating, noise and vibration in your jurisdiction, etc?
+8 May parties incorporate guaranteed standards of performance whose breach entitles the buyer to liquidated damages or rescission?
+Are there any trade standards in your jurisdiction for coating, noise, vibration, etc?

 Yes.
-Shipbuilding contracts commonly set out performance standards for the speed, fuel consumption and deadweight of the vessel.
+Shipbuilding contracts commonly set out performance standards for the speed, fuel consumption and deadweight of the vessel and sometime vibration and noise depending on the type of vessel.
 If any of these agreed performance standards are not met when tested during sea trials, the contract will typically allow a small percentage of agreed deficiency but thereafter the buyer will be entitled to liquidated damages, often tiered depending on the extent of the deficiency.
 While the builder's liability for liquidated damages is generally capped, the buyer will have the option of rejecting the vessel and terminating the contract where the discrepancy is greater than an agreed percentage of the guaranteed figure.
-It would be unusual for any shipbuilder to agree to deviate from this approach.
-Liquidated damages clauses are considered in question 26 below.
+It would be unusual for a shipbuilder to agree to deviate from this approach.

 It is usually the case that vessels that are to be constructed under a shipbuilding contract that is governed by English law will not be built in the jurisdiction.
-As a result, any trade standards in relation to shipbuilding and marine technology that have been developed by British Standards Institution (BSI) will not apply to a vessel built in another jurisdiction unless they are expressly referred to in the shipbuilding contract.
+As a result, any trade standards in relation to shipbuilding and marine technology that have been developed by British Standards Institution will not apply to a vessel built in another jurisdiction unless they are expressly referred to in the shipbuilding contract.
 Instead, the local trade standards in the place of construction may apply and, in such circumstances, appropriate legal advice should be sought from local counsel to clarify the position.